 - Padding and choice of material adds to the weight

 - Lacks ventilation, the material is not breathable

-The Under Armour Hammer Mid RM is engineered with synthetic mesh material for its upper, making them more durable than most junior football cleats.
-We love how its material is also moisture-wicking and breathable, offering comfort and lower maintenance at the same time.
+The Under Armour Hammer Mid RM is engineered with mesh and synthetic materials for its upper, making them more durable than most junior football cleats.
+We love how its material is also moisture-wicking and breathable, offering you comfort and lower maintenance.